mchurichi/spiffe.io/content/docs/latest/core/install-server.md

 ---
 title: Install SPIRE Server
-short: Install Server
+# short: Install Server
+kind: documentation
-description: How to install the SPIRE Server on Linux and Kubernetes
+# description: How to install the SPIRE Server on Linux and Kubernetes
-weight: 110
+weight: 1
-toc: true
+# toc: true
-menu:
-  spire:
-    parent: 'spire-docs'
 ---

 # How to install the SPIRE Server on Linux

-## Step 1: Obtain the SPIRE Binaries {#step-1}
+## Step 1: Obtain the SPIRE Binaries

 Pre-built SPIRE releases can be found on the [SPIRE downloads page](/downloads#spire).
 The tarballs contain both server and agent binaries.